hrishikesh-madgundi/call-a-taxi/Backend/README.md

 2. **User Login**: Authenticates users and provides a JWT token for session management.
 3. **Get User Profile**: Retrieves the profile of the authenticated user.
 4. **User Logout**: Logs out the user by blacklisting the token.
+5. **Captain Registration**: Allows captains to register with their personal and vehicle details.
+6. **Captain Login**: Authenticates captains and provides a JWT token for session management.
-5. **Token Blacklisting**: Ensures logged-out tokens cannot be reused.
+7. **Token Blacklisting**: Ensures logged-out tokens cannot be reused.
-6. **Password Hashing**: Secures user passwords using bcrypt.
+8. **Password Hashing**: Secures user and captain passwords using bcrypt.
-7. **Validation**: Validates user input for registration and login using `express-validator`.
+9. **Validation**: Validates user and captain input for registration and login using `express-validator`.
-8. **Authentication Middleware**: Protects routes by verifying JWT tokens.
+10. **Authentication Middleware**: Protects routes by verifying JWT tokens.

 ---